You are here

 To improve transparency and data accessibility, the TGA publishes de-identified data on Special Access Scheme approvals and notifications and Authorised Prescriber approvals specific to 'unapproved' medicinal cannabis.

-- The Dashboard is updated monthly, with figures correct at the time of publishing.
+- The Dashboards are updated monthly, with figures correct at the time of publishing.
 These may change to reflect updates from subsequent application cancellations, withdrawals and amendments.

 - The Dashboard includes access data since 1992 when TGA received the first known medicinal cannabis SAS application.
 However, the majority of approvals have occurred since 2016.